US jobless claims rise by 7,000, but still low at 207,000

 U.S. jobless claims rose by 7,000 last week to 207,000.
 The four-week average of claims, which smooths out week-to-week gyrations, rose by nearly 4,800 to just below 205,000.
 Despite the increases, the numbers show that weekly claims are below the 220,000 typical before the pandemic struck the U.S. economy in March 2020.

-The highly transmissable omicron variant so far does not appear to have triggered significant layoffs.
+The highly transmissible omicron variant so far does not appear to have triggered significant layoffs.

 Altogether, nearly 1.8 million Americans were collecting traditional unemployment aid the week that ended Dec.
 25.